Parasitoid wasp: Mutualism with polydnavirus

 Polydnaviruses are a unique group of insect viruses that have a mutualistic relationship with some parasitic wasps.
 The polydnavirus replicates in the oviducts of an adult female parasitoid wasp.
-The wasp benefits from this relationship because the virus provides protection for the parasitic larvae inside the host, (i) by weakening the host's immune system and (ii) by altering the host's cells to be more beneficial to the parasite.
+The wasp benefits from this relationship because the virus protects the parasitic larvae inside the host, (i) by weakening the host's immune system and (ii) by altering the host's cells to be more beneficial to the parasite.
 The relationship between these viruses and the wasp is obligatory in the sense that all individuals are infected with the viruses; the virus has been incorporated in the wasp's genome and is inherited.

-Host defenses
+Host defences

 The hosts of parasitoids have developed several levels of defence.
 Many hosts try to hide from the parasitoids in inaccessible habitats.
-They may also get rid of their frass (body wastes) and avoid plants that they have chewed on as both can signal their presence to parasitoids hunting for hosts.
+They may also get rid of their frass (body wastes) and avoid plants that they have chewed on, as both can signal their presence to parasitoids hunting for hosts.
 The egg shells and cuticles of the potential hosts are thickened to prevent the parasitoid from penetrating them.
-Hosts may use behavioral evasion when they encounter an egg laying female parasitoid, like dropping off the plant they are on, twisting and thrashing so as to dislodge or kill the female and even regurgitating onto the wasp to entangle it.
+Hosts may use behavioral evasion when they encounter an egg-laying female parasitoid, like dropping off the plant they are on, twisting and thrashing to dislodge or kill the female, and even regurgitating onto the wasp to entangle it.
 The wriggling can sometimes help by causing the wasp to "miss" laying the egg on the host and instead place it nearby.
-Wriggling of pupae can cause the wasp to lose its grip on the smooth hard pupa or get trapped in the silk strands.
+Wriggling of pupae can cause the wasp to lose its grip on the smooth, hard pupa or get trapped in the silk strands.
 Some caterpillars even bite the female wasps that approach them.
 Some insects secrete poisonous compounds that kill or drive away the parasitoid.
 Ants that are in a symbiotic relationship with caterpillars, aphids or scale insects may protect them from attack by wasps.

-Even parasitoid wasps are vulnerable to hyperparasitoid wasps.
+Parasitoid wasps are vulnerable to hyperparasitoid wasps.
 Some parasitoid wasps change the behavior of the infected host, causing them to build a silk web around the pupae of the wasps after they emerge from its body to protect them from hyperparasitoids.

-Hosts can kill endoparasitoids by adhering hemocytes to the egg or larva in a process called encapsulation.
+Hosts can kill endoparasitoids by sticking haemocytes to the egg or larva in a process called encapsulation.
 In aphids, the presence of a particular species of γ-3 Pseudomonadota makes the aphid relatively immune to their parasitoid wasps by killing many of the eggs.
 As the parasitoid's survival depends on its ability to evade the host's immune response, some parasitoid wasps have developed the counterstrategy of laying more eggs in aphids that have the endosymbiont, so that at least one of them may hatch and parasitize the aphid.

 Certain caterpillars eat plants that are toxic to both themselves and the parasite to cure themselves.
 Drosophila melanogaster larvae also self-medicate with ethanol to treat parasitism.
 D. melanogaster females lay their eggs in food containing toxic amounts of alcohol if they detect parasitoid wasps nearby.
 The alcohol protects them from the wasps, at the cost of retarding their own growth.